OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

 -------

-This document describes the policies that the GDAL project will apply to assess substantial code additions, typically new drivers, in particular coming for new contributors to the project.
+This document describes the policies that the GDAL project will apply to assess substantial code additions, typically new drivers, in particular coming from new contributors to the project.

 Motivation